 P.S.
-Bonus Worst Advisor: The Greybeard/Curmudgeon/Emeritus.
-Never, ever, ever have an emeritus as your advisor.
-They are old.
-They made their reputation in decades past.
-They may have been highly successful and powerful.
+Bonus Worst Advisor: The Greybeard/Curmudgeon/Emeritus: Never, ever have an emeritus as your advisor.
+Emeritii are old.
+They made their reputations in decades past.
+They made have been highly successul and powerful.
 But that was in the past.
 Now they are old.
-Their peers are old, their connections are old, their publications are old, and their theoretical foundations are old.
+Their peers are old, their connections are old, their publications are old, and most likely their theoretical foundations are old.

 You, my reader, are about the future.
 The Emeritus is about the past.
 Do NOT be seduced by their corduroy patches, and their leisurely gait, and their home-brewed beer, and the endless, endless hours they have to spare for you.
 Stay clear, keep a wide berth.

 Don’t ever forget this rule: If you advisor seems to have infinite amounts of time to talk to you…. s/he is a bad advisor.